 In Canada, the Public Works and Government Services Canada (PWGSC) Business Transformation Initiative was approved in 2005, modifying various elements of the supply approach of the federal central procurement agency.
 Amongst others, the federal contracting policy was modified to render the use of existing framework agreements mandatory.
 Prior to putting in place any procurement instrument or contract, federal procurement units (either from PWGSC and any other federal department or agency) must first verify whether a framework agreement exists that meets their requirements.
 If one does, they are required to use it, except in exceptional cases which they need to justify.
-The reason for making framework agreements mandatory in Canada was to ensure long-term benefits and savings through government-wide use of such contracts.
+The reason for making framework agreement-wide use of such contracts.